Your browser version is no longer supported, so you may experience issues while using this site.

 The Australian outback is an incredible feature of this country.
 That’s why having the opportunity to explore it should never be passed up – and what better way to see all our nation’s beauty than through a classic road trip!
-But before you load up your car, there are some things to consider and prepare for.
+But before you load up your car, there are some things to consider.

-The outback is full of isolated roads and sometimes dicey weather conditions, which is why a little organisation can go a long way in keeping you safe (and happy) throughout your travels.
+The outback is full of isolated roads and sometimes dicey weather conditions, which is why a little prepwork can go a long way in keeping you safe on the road.